emissary-ingress/emissary/user-guide/getting-started.md

 function copy_to_clipboard(the_id) {
   var copyText = document.getElementById(the_id).innerText;
   const el = document.createElement('textarea');  // Create a <textarea> element
-  el.value = str;                                 // Set its value to the string that you want copied el.setAttribute('readonly', '');                // Make it readonly to be tamper-proof el.style.position = 'absolute';
+  el.value = copyText;                            // Set its value to the string that you want copied el.setAttribute('readonly', '');                // Make it readonly to be tamper-proof el.style.position = 'absolute';
   el.style.left = '-9999px';                      // Move outside the screen to make it invisible